kdunn926/gov-data/README.md

 The total data size is 2.9GB.

 #### TODO:
-- DDL / table definitions for each dataset
 - MD5 checksums for each file
 - Additional "interestings"
-- Neo4J loading scripts (this will be useful for more easily tracing the flow from committees to candidates)

 #### Dependencies:
 - cURL